Genital warts – Venereal warts

 Just because you can’t see warts on your partner doesn’t mean he or she doesn’t have HPV.
 The infection can have a long incubation period.
 This means that months can pass between the time a person is infected with the virus and the time a person notices genital warts.
 Sometimes, the warts can take years to develop.
 In women, the warts may be where you can’t see them–inside the body, on the surface of the cervix.

 Using condoms may prevent you from catching HPV from someone who has it.
 However, condoms can’t always cover all of the affected skin.
+Treatment of genital warts is provided by various doctors across India but If you are looking for ayurvedic treatment form bestin Maharashtra(India), It is best done by us – kayakalp international clinics in Mumbai.

 In many cases genital warts do not cause any symptoms, but they are sometimes associated with itching, burning, or tenderness.
 They may result in localized irritation.